Most advice on becoming a football scout is written by people who've never done it.

 Start with what you enjoy.
 If you love watching centre-backs, start there.
 Don't overthink the niche yet.

 Wyscout is the industry standard for video scouting.
 Learn how to search for players, create playlists, and filter by specific actions.
 If you can navigate Wyscout confidently, you're already ahead of most applicants.
+Get comfortable watching full matches, not just highlights - that's where the real evaluation happens.

 3. Create work and share it online